 - ensure that you give at least 24 hours' notice of any viewing

 - do not make any unreasonable requests of the sitting tenants to facilitate viewings, e.g. requesting tenants to vacate the property during viewings, request that the property is immaculate for viewings.

 If you, or an agent, freely access the property to carry out viewings without first gaining the sitting tenants' consent, you could be seen to be guilty of harassment.
-Inserting a clause in your tenancy agreement allowing you to conduct viewings without the tenants' consent could be interpreted by the Office of Fair Trading as an unfair contract term and an unfair term is unenforceable.
+Inserting a clause in your tenancy agreement allowing you to conduct viewings without the tenants' consent is likely to be regarded as an unfair contract term and an unfair term is unenforceable.

 What can you do if tenants refuse to let you in?